Instruments, Controls & Dashboard

 This car will have no center console, just a shallow dash running across the front of the car.

 There are some things that simply work better as dials in my view.
-This doesn't mean that they have to be fully analogue though and a digital rendering of an analogue dial can be just as good as the real thing, given enough pixels.
+This doesn't mean that they have to be fully analogue though and a digital rendering of an analogue dial should be just as good as the real thing, given enough pixels.
 It also has some advantages in terms of clarity, colour and behaviour.

 A pair of 80mm diameter dials would be about the right size for my chosen steering wheel.
 I much prefer white text on a black background and find this combination much more legible.
 White dial needles don't stand out enough in my view.
-My current preference is for red.
+My current preference is for green.

 McLaren MP4-12C instruments The McLaren MP4-12C has been a source of inspiration in terms of both the dials and digital displays, as shown in this photo (click to enlarge).
 I want two dials in the middle though and in a bike-engined car much more emphasis is required on the shift lights.